 Solar owners who install solar panel systems up to 120 percent of their average annual power load may be eligible for incentives between $0.005 and $0.0375 per kWh (depending on the size of the system), for a 20-year timespan, in exchange for energy credits produced by their system.

-* Tax credits subject to change.
-Consult your tax advisor regarding the solar tax credit and how it applies to your specific circumstances.
-Please visit the dsireusa.org website for detailed solar policy information.
+* Tax credits are subject to change.
+Consult your tax advisor regarding how incentives and rebates apply to your specific circumstances.
+Visit the DSIRE’S website for detailed solar policy information.
 We do not provide legal or tax advice.

 To learn more about the incentives and policies that are available to make solar panels a more attractive financial investment for your home or business, contact us for a free consultation.